 American troops in Vietnam were up against a more intractable challenge in many ways than those of WWII.
 For nearly a decade, they continued their 30-day search-and-patrols with heavy packs in dense jungles and fields filled with snakes, bugs, booby traps, and an enemy impossible to distinguish from civilians.
 Conditions were similar to some of the fighting in the Pacific part of WWII, but the patrols were longer and the civilians often less friendly.
 WWII soldiers, on the other hand, had to keep fighting until the war was over, not just until the end of a one-year tour.
 Between these arduous 30-day patrols in Vietnam, soldiers could shower and go to the beach to grill and drink beer for a few days before going back out.
 Occasionally, they got time off for R&R in Saigon or Manila to relax or enjoy the world’s oldest profession.
 As the war progressed, U.S. troops included more and more draftees who were less well trained, often less gung-ho, and often just trying to survive their tour in one piece.
 Many soldiers succumbed to insanity, alcoholism, or drug abuse, with ~ 20% using heroin regularly (the Pentagon estimated the number of addicts at 40k).

 In late 1967 and early ’68, fighting intensified along the demilitarized zone, with months-long sieges at Dak To and the American airbase at Khe Sanh, that Westmoreland and LBJ feared would be the “American Dien Ben Phu” — site of the ignominious French defeat in 1954.
 One general, Fred Weyand, suspected that Khe Sanh was bait and convinced Westmoreland to allow him to redeploy troops from the Cambodian border to Saigon.
 The struggle to defend Khe Sanh was perhaps the most intense battle of the war, yet it was just a distraction to draw off American troops northward, to prepare for a major communist assault in the South that communist planners called the “general offensive.”
-Such diversionary tactics were right out of the most famous playbook in military history, Sun Tzu’s Art of War (~500 BC).
+Lê Duẩn preferred, when possible, to pin down superior American troops to fight the South Vietnamese (ARVN) instead.
+Diversionary tactics like Khe Sahn were right out of the most famous playbook in military history, Sun Tzu’s Art of War (~500 BC).
 In this case, the U.S. took the bait as President Johnson rallied American forces to defend Khe Sanh at all costs and General Westmoreland diverted 30k troops north.
 They really didn’t have a choice, with the Marines there subjected to round-the-clock mortar fire.
 As the North Vietnamese moved in toward the base, the U.S. launched B-52 raids in the hills surrounding the base’s perimeter, raining down destruction to the tune of five tons per NVA soldier.

 The Tet Offensive caught most of the military and all of the public back home off guard, as communist troops nearly overtook the U.S. Embassy in Saigon live on the American nightly news.
 But the VC lost support among civilians by being too heavy-handed in their door-to-door executions of “blood enemies,” which included anyone they’d wrongly arrested that could identify them.
 The Americans’ problems with winning “hearts and minds” didn’t translate into success for the Viet Cong.
 The North Vietnamese wrongly assumed that their big offensive would crater the ARVN and that civilians in the South would rally to their cause.
 General Weyand’s correct hunch paid off, too, leaving more American troops around Saigon than there otherwise would’ve been.
 Americans circumvented communists’ attempts to seize the national radio station and played Beatles music and Viennese waltzes as the battle played out instead of Ho Chi Minh’s speech calling upon the people to rise up.
-Rather than caving, the ARVN rallied against the Viet Cong.
+Rather than cratering, the ARVN rallied against the Viet Cong and the public didn’t rally behind the communists.

 One contested city was the historic capital of Huế (pronounced way), just southeast of Khe Sanh near the north-south border.
 At first, the South Vietnamese wouldn’t allow the U.S. to bomb the sacred city.
 On their own with no air cover, Marines there engaged in some of their most intense urban fighting since WWII, trying to dislodge NVA and VC from a fortified citadel in the center of town.
-In Huế, communists massacred 5k government employees and Catholic nuns.
+In Huế, communists massacred ~ 3k innocent government employees and Catholic nuns, some still alive when buried in a mass grave.
+Aside from being a horrible atrocity, the Massacre at Huế counterproductively convinced many South Vietnamese that similar retributions would follow if the communist won the war.
 Across South Vietnam, the Americans and their allies dug in, held and routed the VC, decimating their numbers.
 Huế was the most difficult Tet fight, lasting for a month before Marines retook the city.

 The surprise offensive was a huge gamble and the U.S. didn’t fully realize how counterproductive Tet had been for the communists until Soviet archives opened in 1992, twenty years after the war.
 The American public and media instead interpreted the Tet Offensive as a setback.
 Some understood that the troops had rallied and everyone heard the Pentagon’s spin that Tet was the enemy’s Battle of the Bulge, referring to Hitler’s last-ditch Belgian offensive in 1944.
 But Westmoreland, commander of U.S. operations, had also told the public that the U.S. was just months away from winning the war, so they were surprised to see troops back on their heels, even if temporarily.
 Around this time, Creighton Abrams replaced General Westmoreland as Commander of American Forces, and he too argued that Tet had been a disaster for the communists.
 But the America public was also increasingly put off by the brutality they were seeing on the nightly news, including an allied South Vietnamese general shooting a Viet Cong POW (below, right).
 In the aftermath of Tet and two smaller communist offensives, the CIA tried to clear the South of Viet Cong spies, runners, saboteurs and sympathizers through Operation Phoenix.
 However, with Americans in an advisory role, South Vietnamese interrogators under Operation Phoenix were using it as a cover to settle old scores and killed thousands of innocent people.
 Unsurprisingly, polls showed that, if South Vietnam were ever to hold genuine elections, the overwhelming victor would be any third party other than the communists or the American-backed regime of President Nguyễn Văn Thiệu (1965-75).